-Born in Budapest, Hungary, on August 12, 1930, George Soros fled the Nazis in the mid-1940s and moved to New York City in 1956, where he entered a life of finance.
-He began his renowned philanthropic efforts in 1979, and as of 2012 his lifetime giving amounts to more than $7 billion via his Open Society Foundations.
+Born in Budapest, Hungary, on August 12, 1930, George Soros survived Nazi occupation followed by Communist-rule in Hungary in the mid-1940s and emigrated to London.
+There he studied economics and after earning his degree, moved to New York City in 1956, where he entered a life of finance.
+He began his renowned philanthropic efforts in 1979, and as of 2012 his lifetime giving amounted to more than $7 billion via his Open Society Foundations.

 Soros graduated in 1952, and in September 1956 he sailed to New York and took a job at Wall Street brokerage firm F.M.
 Mayer.
 After working for a few more firms, in 1973 Soros set up his own hedge fund (the Soros Fund, soon after renamed the Quantum Fund and later the Quantum Fund Endowment) with $12 million from investors.
-The fund, with Soros at the helm, found massive success through its various iterations, and as of March 2012, Soros, at 81 years of age, was listed as the 22nd richest person in the world, with a net worth estimated at $20 billion.
+The fund, with Soros at the helm, found massive success through its various iterations, and as of September 2015, Soros, at 85 years of age, was deemed as the 21st richest person in the world, with an estimated net worth of $26 billion.

 George Soros began his philanthropic activity in 1979, and he established the Open Society Foundations in 1984.
 The foundations fund a range of global initiatives “to advance justice, education, public health, business development and independent media.”
 The causes Soros helps with his foundations are numerous (the foundations’ list of activities goes on for 500 pages), but they include aiding in regions struck by natural disaster, establishing after-school programs in New York City, funding the arts, lending financial assistance to the Russian university system, fighting disease and combating “brain drain” in Eastern Europe.